Mte90/DaTask/README.txt

 1. Navigate to the 'Add New' in the plugins dashboard
 2. Navigate to the 'Upload' area
-3. Select `wp-oneanddone.zip` from your computer
+3. Select `datask.zip` from your computer
 4. Click 'Install Now'
 5. Activate the plugin in the Plugin dashboard

 = Using FTP =

-1. Download `wp-oneanddone.zip`
+1. Download `datask.zip`
-2. Extract the `wp-oneanddone` directory to your computer
+2. Extract the `datask` directory to your computer
-3. Upload the `wp-oneanddone` directory to the `/wp-content/plugins/` directory
+3. Upload the `datask` directory to the `/wp-content/plugins/` directory
 4. Activate the plugin in the Plugin dashboard
 == Frequently Asked Questions ==